Asthma and Altitude

 Higher elevations also bring colder temperatures, not just during the cold winter months.
 This is also often times a trigger for many asthmatics.
 The cold temperatures along with the very dry air can be a horrible combination.
 The dry, cold air can dry out the mucus membranes in the lungs, which are the body's natural defense mechanisms and in turn can cause increased allergy symptoms for those with allergic asthma.
 But even in asthmatics without allergies, the cold dry air can be a pretty significant trigger.

-Higher altitude perks
+Higher altitude perks for asthma

 Not every asthmatic will have an issue with higher altitudes.
 There are some asthmatics who will actually find their asthma gets better the higher they are in elevation.
 There is less air pollution which means you're breathing cleaner air, which makes the lungs very happy!